dronir/SpotifyControl/README.md

 you know enough about terminal usage.

-The simplest way to install the script is to `clone` the repository, `cd` into the `SpotifyControl` directory, and run this command below to make a symbolic link into `/usr/local/bin/`:
+The simplest way to install the script is to `clone` the repository, `cd` into repository's directory, and run this command below to make a symbolic link into `/usr/local/bin/`:

 ```bash